Learn about the history and hidden gems of East Fairmount Park on this guided bike tour.

 [ Not sure what to pay?
 Please refer to this Sliding Scale Pricing FAQ for additional info. ]

 KNOW BEFORE YOU GO:

-– This event is BYOB … as in, bring your own bike (and helmet!).
+- This event is BYOB….as in, bring your own bike (and helmet!).
 No bike?
 No problem!
-We’re meeting right next to Wheel Fun Bike Rentals, where FPC members receive a discount
+We’re meeting right next to Wheel Fun Bike Rentals.

-– Everyone must weat a helmet at all times.
-Riders who arrive wiout a helmet will not be permitted to join the tour
+- Everyone must wear a helmet at all times.
+Riders who arrive without a helmet will not be permitted to join the tour.

--There are nearby bathrooms available before or after the tour (if absolutely necessary)
+- There are nearby bathrooms available before or after the tour.

 PARKING: There is plenty of free parking in the park.
 As always, NEVER leave valuables in your car!

 COVID-19 PROTOCOLS: By registering for this event you are agreeing to follow ALL of these protocols: